minibits-cash/minibits_wallet/README.md

 - [ ] Tags and related filtering of transactions
 - [ ] Delete incomplete and failed transactions from history

-Contacts
+Contacts [✨ New, soon to be released!]
-- [ ] Private contacts for payments
+- [x] Private contacts for payments
-- [ ] Social contacts for tipping and donations
+- [x] Social contacts for tipping and donations
-- [ ] Wallet keypair and name as a random public NIP05 identifier (name123@test.minibits.cash during alpha testing)
+- [x] Wallet keypair and name as a random public NIP05 identifier (name123@test.minibits.cash during alpha testing)
-- [ ] Custom wallet name (myname@test.minibits.cash during alpha testing)
+- [x] Custom wallet name (myname@test.minibits.cash during alpha testing)

 Backup and recovery
 - [x] Local append-only backup of all coins in a database separate from wallet storage